Rent safe and private dog parks hosted by locals

 German Shepherd Dog on white backgroundMichael G on Unsplash

-History of German Shepherd Dogs
+The History of the German Shepherd

 The German Shepherd Dog’s modern history began in late 19th-century Germany with Max von Stephanitz.
 Initially focused on agriculture, Max von Stephanitz’s admiration for local sheepdogs led him to create a formal breed.